yev111/Paris_Metropolitan_an_evolution/README.md

 ### Database
 The folder contains the database generated from the extracted information of the three maps.
 The database is available in three format: .geojson, .csv, .xlsx.
 For more information on how the database can be used, see http://fdh.epfl.ch/index.php/Paris_Metropolitan,_an_evolution#Creation_of_a_database
 ### Notebooks

+### QGIS
+The folder contains the main .gqz file and other shapefiles and .tiff rasters used for the project.
+However, it was not possible to upload all files due to their big size.

 ### Website
 The folder contains the different .html, .css and .js files that were generated to create the following website that displays the work done based on the database: http://valentinebernasconi.ch/paris_metropolitan/index.html